First Principles Study of Structural and Optical Properties of B$_{12}$ Isomers: Introduction

-It is well known that the bulk boron exists in several crystalline phases.\cite{albert-angw09} The most famous boron solids are the rhombohedral $\alpha$-B\textsubscript{12} and $\beta$-B\textsubscript{106} phases with 12 and 106 atoms per unit cells, respectively, The $\alpha$-rhombohedral phase transforms at 1200 \textdegree C into the more stable $\beta$-rhombohedral one.
-Besides the $\alpha$-tetragonal, and $\beta$-tetragonal phases with 190-192 atoms per unit cell, there is a new phase of crystalline boron called orthorhombic $\gamma$-B\textsubscript{28} boron \cite{oganov}, with two B$_{12}$ clusters, and two B$_{2}$ pairs in the unit cell, accompanied by a charge transfer as boron boride (B$_{2}$)$^{\delta+}$(B$_{12}$)$^{\delta-}$.
+It is well known that the bulk boron exists in several crystalline phases.\citep{albert-angw09} The most famous boron solids are the rhombohedral $\alpha$-B\textsubscript{12} and $\beta$-B\textsubscript{106} phases with 12 and 106 atoms per unit cells, respectively, The $\alpha$-rhombohedral phase transforms at 1200 °C into the more stable $\beta$-rhombohedral one.
+Besides the $\alpha$-tetragonal, and $\beta$-tetragonal phases with 190-192 atoms per unit cell, there is a new phase of crystalline boron called orthorhombic $\gamma$-B\textsubscript{28} boron \citep{oganov}, with two B$_{12}$ clusters, and two B$_{2}$ pairs in the unit cell, accompanied by a charge transfer as boron boride (B$_{2}$)$^{\delta+}$(B$_{12}$)$^{\delta-}$.
 Remarkable is the common basic unit cell of all these structures: the B$_{12}$ icosahedron.
 This regular B$_{12}$ icosahedron operates as a building block for all phases mentioned above.
 Due to the multi-center covalent inter-atomic bonds between the icosahedra, the electron deficiency is reduced, and the electron distribution saturates the twelve boron atoms in each icosahedron, leading to high stability.
-However, as soon as this B$_{12}$ icosahedron is separated from the bulk, losing its neighbors, and becoming a free standing cluster, it loses its stability, and flattens to transform into a quasi-planar structure.\cite{PRB97} We argue that this flattening is a consequence of Jahn-Teller effect.
+However, as soon as this B$_{12}$ icosahedron is separated from the bulk, losing its neighbors, and becoming a free standing cluster, it loses its stability, and flattens to transform into a quasi-planar structure.\citep{PRB97} Based upon molecular orbital occupancies, we argue in this work that this flattening of the B$_{12}$ - I$_{h}$ icosahedron into the quasi-planar B$_{12}$ - C$_{3v}$ structure could be a consequence of Jahn-Teller distortion.